c-serafim/c-serafim/README.md

 ___
 - **Startup Velocity** - *Venture Capital*

-    - More recently, I've led the development of a tool that automatically parses and processes a large proprietary dataset of funding rounds and calculates critical metrics such as Startup Velocity, Time Between Deals, Average Check Size, etc.
+    - More recently, I've led the development of a tool that parses and processes a large proprietary dataset of funding rounds and calculates critical metrics such as Startup Velocity, Time Between Deals, Average Check Size, etc.
 ___